Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 To complete this challenge successfully:

 - Successful implementation of GitHub Dependabots for identifying and addressing security vulnerabilities.
-- Set up secreting scanning and updated the code base to resolve the alerts.
+- Set up secreting scanning and update the code base to resolve the alerts.

 ## Additional Resources: